rafalkaron/rafalkaron.github.io/content/blog/developing-a-landscape-photo.md

 : Adding a white vignette could make the photo feel colder, frosted.

 Experiment with white balance
-: I've actually adjusted the white balance a bit but haven't documented that.
+: I've actually adjusted the white balance a bit, but I haven't documented that.
 Oops!
 I could make the photo warmer to give it a sepia feel or go the other way and make it even colder.